DanielVesterbaek/launch-control-documentation/docs/source/launch-control-core.rst

 .. warning::
     Due to a bug in Blender, BAKED physics do not load correctly when re-opening the file.
 After reopening, you would need to bake the physics again.

 To bake the physics, click "Bake Physics!".
-This will take you to the baking menu, where you can add :ref:`physics-warm-up` and start the bake with "Confirm Bake!"
+This will take you to the baking menu, where you can add :ref:`physics-warm-up` and start the bake with "Confirm Bake!".
+LC will mark the area which will be baked in the timeline.

 ..  figure:: img/IMG_Physics_Baking.jpg
     :alt: Physics Baking
     :class: with-shadow
-    :width: 300px
+    :width: 500px
     :align: center

     *Baking Menu, when bake is started*